Some-Apps/ShelterPartner/README.md

 ## Contributor Incentives

-### Gather Account (1 contributions per month)
+### Gather Account (1 contribution per month)
-Contributors who make an average of 1 approved pull request or more per month will be given a desk in a [virtual office building](https://gather.town).
+Contributors who make 1 approved pull request or more per month will be given a desk in a [virtual office building](https://gather.town).
 This will allow you to interact with other contributors while you work or just talk and play online mini games.

 ### Github Copilot (5 contributions per month)
 Contributors who make 5 approved pull requests or more per month will be given access to Github Copilot.

 ### ChatGPT (60 contributions per year)
-Contributors who make 60 approved pull requests in the past 12 months will be given an annual ChatGPT subscription.
+Contributors who make 60 approved pull requests or more in the past 12 months will be given an annual ChatGPT subscription.

 <!-- CONTRIBUTORS-START -->
 ## Contributors